What is SELF?

 Why should you consider SELF?

-Once MLT alumni reach senior leadership roles, many find themselves wondering “What’s next?”
-SELF is designed to help MLT alumni, who have influence and access to resources, identify and achieve their personal vision as leaders.
-Additionally, participants will connect with a cohort of peers who are also looking to make an impact in their companies, families, and communities.
+Having reached senior leadership roles, many find themselves wondering “What’s next?”
+SELF is designed to help high-impact, senior executives, who have organizational influence and financial security, access to hyper-relevant resources—executive coaching, career agents, and elusive network connections—aligned with their personal leader vision.
+Additionally, participants will connect with a cohort of peers hoping to make an impact in their companies, families, and communities.

 What is the time commitment to participate?

-On average, participants should plan to dedicate 8 hours in May 2021 to initial group development programming and then 2-3 hours per month over the course of the Fellowship.
-Over 16-months, the total programming and support is about 40 hours, with approximately 15 hours of self-driven activities.
+Participants should plan to dedicate specifically five (5) days in October 2022 to the SELF Welcome Week and four (4) hours per month from onboarding through completion (August 2022 – September 2023).
+Over 12-months, the total programming and support is about 60 hours, with approximately 15 hours of self-driven activities.

 How is SELF different from MLT’s Career Advancement Program (CAP)?